BestTimesToVisit.com Logo

 Glacier Express

-This iconic panoramic train journey connects Zermatt and St. Moritz, offering breathtaking views of the Swiss Alps.
-It's not just transport; it's an experience, perfect for soaking in the dramatic mountain scenery without the hassle of driving.
+This iconic panoramic train journey connects Zermatt to St. Moritz, offering breathtaking views of the Swiss Alps.
+It's not just transport; it's a destination experience in itself, perfect for soaking in the scenery without the stress of driving.

-A comprehensive network of local buses connects St. Moritz village with surrounding towns, lakes, and hiking trails.
-It's your go-to for reaching places not directly served by trains or for shorter hops within the valley.
+The local bus network is surprisingly efficient and connects St. Moritz village with surrounding hamlets and hiking trails.
+It's your best bet for reaching trailheads or smaller villages not served by the train.

 Rental Car (with caution)